 “Sure, if years ago I had the knowledge I have now, I would have been able to accelerate things faster.
 But I believe you need to learn and take the time to process it.”

 It was when Ampelmann needed to grow in terms of internal processes and structure that it got a new shareholder on board.
 “It was my ask to step down as CEO, as I wanted to focus on new things and develop myself,” Jan says.
 He didn’t know at the time but 2.5 years later, he would be back in the position to lead his company.

 It was during that time that he started DOB Academy and combined his love for technology with his passion for teaching.
-The reason he started this second business is because he wanted to create an educational platform for professionals in the offshore wind and, more generally, the offshore energy industry.
+The reason he started this second business is that he wanted to create an educational platform for professionals in offshore wind and, more generally, the offshore energy industry.

 “It’s inspiring to take everything you have, all your knowledge and links to the industry and share that with others,” Jan says.
 “And in doing so, there is also a lot to learn from the people you interact with.”

 Over the course of the past years, Jan has continued to develop DOB Academy while also driving Ampelmann forward as its CEO.
 There, too, he has learned a valuable lesson.

 “Stepping away from Ampelmann taught me a lot and changed me as a CEO,” Jan says.
 “I am a hands-on person, but I now know that being a CEO is also about taking a step back and letting your team take the lead.